zupo/peps/pep-0xxx.rst

             pass

         @abstractmethod
-        def set_inner_protocols(self, protocols: List[str]) -> None:
+        def set_inner_protocols(self, protocols: List[NextProtocol]) -> None:
             """
             Specify which protocols the socket should advertise as supported during the TLS handshake.
 This may be advertised using either or both of ALPN or NPN.

-            ``protocols`` should be a list of ASCII strings for ALPN tokens, such as ``['h2', 'http/1.1']``, ordered by preference.
+            ``protocols`` should be a list of acceptable protocols in the form of ``NextProtocol`` objects, such as ``[H2, HTTP1]``, ordered by preference.
 The selection of the protocol will happen during the handshake, and will use whatever protocol negotiation mechanisms are available and supported by both peers.

             If the TLS implementation doesn't support protocol negotiation, this method will raise ``NotImplementedError``.